eltonx17/payments_app/README.md

 ## Payloads
 - OpenAPI/Swagger documentation is placed in the root of the project (openapi.yaml).
 - Access auto-generated Spring Doc Swagger UI at `http://localhost:8080/swagger-ui/index.html` for API documentation.

+## API Endpoints

+- `POST /v1/payments/create`: Create a new payment
+- `POST /v1/webhooks/create`: Register a new webhook

 ### Create Payment
 ```POST /v1/payments/create